-Washington State Personal Injury Attorneys Helping Head Injury Victims and their Families
+Washington State Head and Brain Injury Attorneys Helping Victims and Their Families

 A head injury can result in permanent disability, seizures, memory loss, headaches, loss of taste or smell, double vision, speech impairments, anxiety, depression, personality changes, coma, and even death.
 The leading causes of head injuries include traffic accidents, slip and fall accidents, sports injuries, and construction accidents, among others.
 In other words, this type of injury is no laughing matter.

-At Brett McCandlis Brown, our personal injury lawyers have handled many such cases before; we have won six-figure – and even seven-figure – verdicts and settlements for our clients.
+At Brett McCandlis Brown, our head and brain injury lawyers have handled many such cases before; we have won six-figure – and even seven-figure – verdicts and settlements for our clients.
 We will take special steps to identify the extent of your injury, identify its real cause, and determine the extent of its effect on your life – both now and in the future.

 We Get Results

 - We obtained a $1.75 million settlement for a victim of a head injury that occurred in a rollover accident.
 More than two-thirds of this amount was for lost earnings, even though the victim was 56 years old at the time of the crash.

 - We settled a case for $3.5 million against a railroad company on behalf of a railroad worker who was hit by a train, even though the victim was partly at fault for the accident.

 These are only two of a multitude of favorable outcomes that our head and injury lawyers have achieved for our clients.
 Check out the rest of our website for further examples.

 Car accidents: Car accidents trigger more personal injury lawsuits than any other cause of injury, with the possible exception of slip and fall accidents.
 A car accident can be caused by an incompetent or intoxicated driver, a malfunctioning auto part, or even a broken traffic light.